apercova/sqldeveloper-color-schemes/README.md

 - Locate `<schemeMap>` tag inside dtcache.xml file.
 Insert the content of the color scheme xml file inside `<schemeMap>` alongside the other colour schemes.
 Be careful not to break the XML.
 ![Insert the contents of color scheme xml file after opening schemeMap tag](screenshots/halloween_insert_here.png)

 - Launch SQL Developer.
-Navigate to menu Tools->Preferences, then select item Code Editor -> PL/SQL Syntax Colours in the left pane.
+Navigate to menu Tools->Preferences, then select item Code Editor -> PL/SQL Syntax Colors in the left pane.

 - Select theme in the "Scheme" drop down list on the top.
 ![](screenshots/schema_select.png)